• Menu About Connective

 • Willingness to pay: Does design communicate premium value or commodity service?

-• Competitive differentiation: Do you look like everyone else or stand out strategically?
+• Competitive differentiation: Do you look like everyone else or stand out with intention?

 Before you react to a design, evaluate the thinking behind it.
 Ask these five questions about any significant design choice: